The Prince's House

 Our Inspector's view

-This delightful hotel enjoys a well deserved reputation for fine food and excellent hospitality.
+The Prince's House is a delightful small hotel that enjoys a well deserved reputation for food and excellent hospitality.
 The hotel has inspiring views and sits close to where 'Bonnie' Prince Charlie raised the Jacobite standard.
 Comfortably appointed bedrooms offer pleasing decor.
-Excellent local game and seafood can be enjoyed in the restaurant and the bistro both serving high quality food with thought & imagination shown on both menus.
+Excellent local game and seafood can be enjoyed in the bistro serving high quality food with thought & imagination shown on both menus.
+A wonderfully cooked Scottish breakfast is served in the restaurant.

 Features